G-Elo: Generalization of the Elo algorithm by modelling the discretized margin of victory: Introduction

-The second contribution appear in the way we find the coefficients of the \gls{ac} model: they are obtained in a closed-form from the frequencies with which each category is observed in the historical data.
-This follows from the ideas proposed in \cite{Szczecinski20}, and allows us to define the model and the algorithm in a simple, sport-specific, and entirely transparent manner.
+The second contribution appears in the way we find the coefficients of the \gls{ac} model: they are obtained in a closed-form from the frequencies with which each category of $d$ is observed in the historical data.
+This follows from the ideas proposed in \citet{Szczecinski20}, and allows us to define the model and the algorithm in a simple, sport-specific, and entirely transparent manner.
+We discuss this strategy and compare it to the more conventional, optimization-based methods.

-The modelling approach we adopt is focused on the skills-outcomes relationship and we estimate the skills via \gls{ml}.
-To avoid a rigidity of the assumption of skills being constant throughout the time, we use the \gls{sg} optimization that can be also related to the Elo algorithm.
-It allows us i) to obtain real-time rating updates, as well as, ii) to follow the changes in the teams' skills.
-So, while there is no explicit model defining the dynamics of the skills, this phenomenon is implicitly taken into account by the \gls{sg}.
-At the cost of increased complexity of the algorithm, it is of course possible to augment the model and define the skills' dynamics using random walk as done before, \eg in \cite{Fahrmeir94}, \cite{Glickman99}, \cite{Held05}, \cite{Smit20}.
+The modeling approach we adopt is focused on the skills-outcomes relationship and to estimate the skills we apply the \gls{ml} principle.
+To avoid a rigidity of the assumption of skills being constant throughout the games, we use the \gls{sg} optimization that can be also related to the Elo algorithm.
+It allows us to update the skills in real-time, as well as, to follow the changes in the teams' skills.
+So, while there is no explicit model defining the dynamics of the skills, this phenomenon is taken into account implicitly.
+At the cost of increased complexity of the algorithm, it is possible to augment the model and define the skills' dynamics using a random walk, as done before, \eg in \citet{Fahrmeir94}, \citet{Glickman99}, \citet{Held05}, or in \citet{Manderson18}.

 The paper is organized as follows.
 The problem is defined in \secref{Sec:Model} where we propose a new model and derive the algorithm.
-In \secref{Sec:Coeffs} we discuss how the coefficients of the model can be estimated, while \secref{Sec:Examples} provides numerical examples obtained for the data of the \gls{epl}.
+In \secref{Sec:Coeffs} we discuss how the coefficients of the model can be estimated, while \secref{Sec:Examples} provides numerical examples obtained for the data taken from the \gls{epl} and the \gls{nfl} seasons.
 The conclusions are drawn in \secref{Sec:Conclusions}.